kenliu-crl/confluence-page-exporter/README.md

 1. Go to: https://id.atlassian.com/manage-profile/security/api-tokens
 2. Click "Create API token"
 3. Give it a name like "Confluence Email Exporter"
+4. Set the expiration date far in the future
-4. Copy the generated token
+5. Copy the generated token

 These credentials will be saved to a `.env` file in the project directory for future use.